Why Did My Home Mortgage Fall Through?

 Another reason your home mortgage might have fallen through is due to a lack of insurance.
 Mortgage insurance is an insurance policy that protects your lender if you cannot make your mortgage payments.
 Lenders usually require it if the borrower has a down payment of less than 20% of the loan amount.

 Typically, mortgage insurance is paid as a percentage of the loan amount and paid monthly.
-It can be the key to helping you qualify for the type of mortgage loan you want.
-Without it, the lender might not feel secure enough to offer you the loan that you need.
+It can be the key to helping you qualify for the type of loan you want.
+The amount of mortgage insurance required will vary based on the type of loan and the down payment amount.

 8. The home inspection